srfoster65/arg_init/docs/usage.md

 ```

 The call to set() passing in the argument "self", will set attributes with the same name as the arguments on the MyApp class instance.

+The negative to this implemntation is that linters will not recognise class attributes as being valid. e.g. Any references to self.arg1 in MyApp will be highlighted as invalid.

 ### Modifying Class Attributes Names